 Data sharing agreement.
 Data generated by the HANDLS study is available through several mechanisms including publications, presentation of results at national scientific meetings, and via a proposal review mechanism routed through the HANDLS principal and co-investigators working group.

 The HANDLS Study web site contains a data dictionary for each of the study domains outlining available data sets.
 This website also describes the proposal submission process for investigators who would like to use HANDLS data or biomaterials.
 Proposers are required to submit an electronic HANDLS concept sheet detailing the hypotheses and specific aims of the proposals as well as the required data sets and/or biomaterials.
 These proposals are reviewed by the HANDLS Working Group.
 Meritorious proposals are assigned a HANDLS Investigator to serve as liaison and collaborator working with the successful proposer facilitating the completion of the NIA and NIH data transfer and/or material transfer agreements required by federal regulations and to access and use the data set (s) and/or biomaterials required for the approved proposal.
 Proposals not completed and submitted for publication within the time frame stipulated in the proposal will be re-negotiated or terminated.

+Data Safety and Monitoring.
+No data or safety monitoring board is required.
+The Principal Investigator will monitor and evaluate the progress of the study, including periodic assessment of data quality and timeliness, participant recruitment, accrual and retention, participant risk versus benefit, performance of contractors and other factors that can affect study outcome.
+This monitoring will also consider factors external to the study when interpreting the data, such as scientific or therapeutic developments that may have an impact on the safety of the participants or the ethics of the study.

 Quality Control